 Real-World Insurance Scenarios for Handymen

-While replacing a kitchen tap for a client, a handyman accidentally damages a water pipe behind the wall, causing a leak that goes unnoticed overnight.
-Water damages the kitchen cabinetry, flooring, and seeps into the room below.
+While replacing a kitchen mixer tap, a handyman inadvertently loosens a concealed water connection behind the wall.
+A slow leak goes unnoticed overnight, damaging cabinetry, flooring and seeping into the room below.

-• Without insurance, the handyman would need to cover the full repair bill
+• Without cover, the full repair bill falls on you

-• Your insurer manages the claim process, including assessments and any disputes
+• Your insurer manages the claim process, including loss assessors and any disputes

-A handyman leaves tools and materials in a hallway while fetching supplies from the van.
-The homeowner trips over a power cord, falls, and fractures a wrist.
+A handyman leaves a power lead and toolbox in a hallway while collecting supplies from the van.
+The homeowner trips, falls and fractures a wrist.

-• Statutory liability covers fines and legal costs if Safe Work Australia investigates the incident
+• Statutory liability covers fines and legal costs if the state WHS regulator investigates the incident

-• Keeping work areas clear and cordoned off is a basic Safe Work Australia requirement
+• Keeping work areas clear and using barrier tape or signage is a basic Safe Work Australia expectation

-While mounting a TV bracket, a handyman drills into a hidden electrical cable in the wall, causing a short circuit that damages the client's TV, home theatre system, and trips the power to a home office, corrupting files on a running computer.
+Mounting a TV bracket, a handyman drills into a hidden power cable, causing a short circuit that damages the client's television, audio system and trips power to a home office where a computer was running unsaved work.

-• Public liability covers the cost of replacing or repairing the damaged electronics and any electrical repairs needed
+• Public liability covers repair or replacement of damaged electronics and electrical remediation

-• Using a cable detector before drilling is a standard precaution that insurers expect
+• Using a cable and pipe detector before every drilling job is a standard precaution insurers expect

 Insurance Tips for Handyman Businesses